Business Foundation Year

 We offer a style of education which is flexible and designed to fit around your life, allowing you to benefit from a modern, forward-thinking higher education institution, reinforced by the quality and reputation of Coventry University.
 We aim to provide career-focused courses, wherever possible, coupled with placement opportunities to help prepare you for the world of work.
 We are dedicated to making higher education accessible and enjoyable to everyone, so we keep our fees low and made it a policy to cover one module at a time, allowing you to become a specialist in each topic before moving onto the next.

 What you'll study

-This module aims to provide you with an overview of the skills required by managers and leaders in business.
-You'll analytically explore why having an effective manager is crucial to the success of an organisation.
-You'll identify successful characteristics of a manager and highlight how they contribute to the development of a cohesive and productive workforce.
-We also encourage you to develop and refine your own management characteristics, as you look at relevant theories such as motivation, decision-making and problem solving.
-You'll get to practice a range of management activities and learn the competencies required to manage a business effectively.
+This module aims to provide an overview of the skills required by managers and leaders in business.
+You’ll explore why having an effective manager is crucial to the success of an organisation, in addition to identifying successful characteristics of a manager and highlighting how they contribute to the development of a cohesive and productive workforce.
+We also encourage you to develop and refine your own management characteristics, as you look at relevant theories such as motivation, decision-making and problem-solving.
+You’ll get to practice a range of management activities and learn the competencies required to manage a business effectively.

 Marketing for Business

-In today's highly competitive environment, there is an increasing number of small and mid-sized firms that are involved internationally and the trend is expected to continue due to the globalisation of the world economy, markets, and intensified international competition.
+In today's highly competitive environment, there is an increasing number of small and medium sized firms that are involved internationally and the trend is expected to continue due to the globalisation of the world economy, markets, and intensified international competition.

 Students will explore the growing importance of global business in the 21st century, and consider a range of operational activities and their interdependent roles and impact upon the wider strategy of the organisation wishing to trade internationally.
 The module will cover the principles of international trade and global business and the challenges faced by organisations, cultural differences, ethics and logistics from the viewpoint of achieving both operational and strategic objectives.